-So the idea is to trap the viewer’s eye by placing objects here and there around the painting in such positions and shapes as to give the eye a path to follow.
+Trap the viewer’s eye by placing objects here and there around the painting in positions and shapes as to give the eye a path to follow.

-We do this by keeping trees leaning into the picture, maybe shape a branch for the eye to travel along towards the next object which might be a cottage facing into the picture, then a fence coming in to the picture and if needed a log or a few tusks of grass to steer the eye around and into the picture.
+We do this by keeping trees leaning into the picture.
+Maybe shape a branch for the eye to travel along towards the next object.
+The next object might be a cottage facing into the picture.
+Or a fence coming in to the picture and if needed a log or a few tusks of grass to steer the eye around and into the picture.

 It is all a matter of stopping the eye from wandering off the picture.

 Have a look at some well-known landscape paintings.

 See if you can follow the path that the artist has laid out to catch and steer the viewer’s eye.

 The laid out path usually goes around and towards the middle of the painting. (not just landscapes)

 You might also notice the dark tones nearer the edges of the paintings and a bright glow somewhere near the center; this is another part of our formula.

 Correct perspective is important, that is, things near you in the foreground are very big and things far away in the background are very small.

 You must learn how to judge the correct size of objects in the landscape so as to have everything in perspective.